Latest news and updates on the COVID-19 vaccine.

 Planning for dementia care can be stressful and overwhelming.
 Over time, dementia symptoms get worse and difficult behaviors often aggravate.
 The level of care your loved one needs will change as their disease progresses.
 Although you can’t change your parent’s diagnosis, you can take steps to keep them as healthy and safe as possible by planning ahead.

-Learn about the symptoms and type of care needed in the early, middle, and late stages of dementia.
+Learn about the symptoms and types of care needed in the early, middle, and late stages of dementia.
 Understanding what to expect can help you develop a dementia care plan that allows you to make thoughtful decisions before emergencies arise.

 During the beginning stages of dementia, most people can function independently.
 Your loved one may be able to do many of the activities they’ve always done, such as driving, volunteering, and attending social events.